truecharts/public/charts/stable/jellyfin/docs/how-to.md

 To add your media directory inside Jellyfin you have to click on `Add` in the `Additional App Storage` section

-Depedning on your media type (Hostpath or NFS) feel free to follow the guides linked earlier in this guide.
-As an example we'll add an exisiting `NFS Share` as many users will have that for their media storage.
+Depending on your media type (HostPath or NFS) feel free to follow the guides linked earlier in this guide.
+As an example we'll add an existing `NFS Share` as many users will have that for their media storage.

 - Select an NFS Share for the type of storage, and enter `localhost` or the `IP address` for your NFS server.
 Enter the path to your media folder, making sure to match the capitalization, and then provide and take note of a Mount Path that your Jellyfin server will access it through.
 Mark this as Read Only.